max-mapper/get-dat/markdown/100-beaker.md

 [Install beaker on your machine](https://beakerbrowser.com/docs/install/)

-To see the data you've been working with, simply type the Dat-link into the Beaker browser: `dat://83726...whatever-your-link-is-goes-here...a594/`
+To see the data you've been working with, simply type the Dat-link into the Beaker browser address bar:

+`dat://83726...whatever-your-link-is-goes-here...a594/`

 If you haven't added an index.html, Beaker should show you something like this:

 ![Beaker-image](/img/beaker-screenshot-1.png)

-If you've added an index.htl file, it should look more like this:
+If you've added an index.htl file, it will render the html and look more like this:

 ![Beaker-image](/img/Beaker-screenshot-2.png)